 Nielsen orchestrated the successful 2011 Heisman Trophy promotional campaign for Robert Griffin III and served as publicist for the 2002 Big 12 Men's Basketball All-Star Tour of Scandinavia.

 Baylor's athletic communications staff was honored in 2013 as a "Super 11" SID office for service to media covering FBS football by the Football Writers Association of America.
-Nielsen has promoted 23 football All-Americans and five bowl teams at Baylor, and he and his staff have hosted more than 33 NCAA and Big 12 championships; he has served as media coordinator for four NCAA women's basketball regionals.
+Nielsen has promoted 26 football All-Americans and six bowl teams at Baylor, and he and his staff have hosted more than 35 national and Big 12 championships; he has served as media coordinator for five NCAA women's basketball regionals.

 Before promotion to his current role in 2012, Nielsen spent six years as Baylor’s director of athletic media relations and six years as assistant AD of communications.
 He came to Baylor in 2000 from New Mexico State, where he spent two years as assistant athletics director for media relations.
 At NMSU, Nielsen was responsible for the communications operation of a 15-sport Division I FBS athletic program.

-Prior to New Mexico State, Nielsen spent four and a half years as assistant director of athletic media relations at Mississippi State.
-At MSU, his duties involved serving as media contact for the football, baseball and soccer programs.
-Nielsen is a 1994 graduate of Utah State with a B.A. degree in journalism and a minor in Spanish.
-He spent three years as a student assistant in USU's sports information office.
+Prior to New Mexico State, Nielsen served as assistant director of athletic media relations at Mississippi State handling publicity for the football, baseball and soccer programs.
+He is a 1994 graduate of Utah State with a B.A. degree in journalism and a minor in Spanish.
 He is a member of the College Sports Information Directors of America (CoSIDA), the Football Writers Association of America, and the United States Basketball Writers Association.